Disaster Preparation |

 Enlightenment Europe and other places.
 Other frontier-type countries (Canada, Australia, maybe South Africa) had

 much of the same history and individualism and gun-dependence that we did.
-Are you black or a woman or some other minority ?

 The Founders didn't intend for you to own a gun.